wopian/kitsu/README.md

 ```

 [More Examples]

-## Docs

-You can find the kitsu package [documentation here][Kitsu Docs]
+[View the Documentation]

-If you're working with [Kitsu.io]'s API, their [API documentation][Kitsu.io API Docs] lists all available
+If you're working with [Kitsu.io]'s API, their [API docs][Kitsu.io API Docs] lists all available
-models with their attributes and relationships
+endpoints with their attributes and relationships

 ## Contributing